JesusITWarrior/TsuserverDR/README.md

     - Gives you the client ID of the target, or your own client ID if not given an argument.
 * **coinflip** "call"
     - Flips a coin and returns its result, as well as whatever it is called with (e.g. a prediction, consequences for heads/tails, etc.) if given.
-* **currentmusic**
-    - Displays the current music, who played it, and its source if given in the music list.
 * **discord**
     - Displays the invite link of the server's Discord server.
 * **doc** "url"